MR-1 CLOSED LOOP FLUSH

 closed loop = pumping, with return hoses feeding back to the bucket for recirculation.

 Three gallons of water will be adequate to fill the system and leave enough in the bucket so that the pump doesn't cavitate.
 The thermostats can be placed into the bucket of sulfamic acid to clean them while the flush is being done - the acid will not harm the rubber.
-You can also throw the tail pipes in as well, but be sure to neutralize these parts with soda ash.
+You can also throw the tail pipes in as well.
 I always replaced my tail pipe gaskets, but this probably isn't necessary.
 I advise flushing for 15mins because this should allow enough time to dissolve a decent amount of calcium without the solution backing up into the cylinders.
-I would recommend repeating Steps 1 and 2 before moving to Step 3 if you are having overheat issues.
+I would recommend repeating Steps 1 through 5 before reassbembly if you are having overheat issues.
 I did three flushes, one with a retail descaler followed by one with the acid in the spring of 2016 then another acid flush Spring 2017, and was still getting plenty of junk out.

 RESULTS: During the fresh water rinses, I eventually added another garden hose hooked to a spigot with the Yamaha flush adapter to the standard flush inlet under the hatch.
 Feeding both inlets simultaneously, the greater volume helped to push additional bits of larger debris along.
 I did a few cycles with clean water, catching the water in the bucket and letting the sediment settle.
 I then skimmed the water off and collected the sediment in a jar from all phases.
 Unbelievably, the jars shown here contain only a portion of what I flushed out of each engine on the third flush!
 There is a bottom layer of sand, a middle layer of very fine silt (dissolved calcium?), and the top layer of solution.
 I am also showing how well the thermostat housing was cleaned.
 Following my flushes, I had zero issues with overheating in the remaining years I owned the boat.